QuentinRa/blog.quentinra.dev/info/css/index.md

 </tbody>
 </table>

-And there are three things that aren't selector, but you can use to factorize rules
+And these four aren't selector, but you can use to factorize rules

 <table class="table table-bordered table-striped border-dark">
 <thead><tr><th>Description</th><th>CSS</th></tr></thead>